Deepan-Karmakar/p5.js-tutorial/Embedding-p5.js.md

 <script type="text/javascript" src="path/to/render.js"></script>
 ```

-You can embed a live sketch like this:
+In the body of your page or post you can embed a live sketch like this:
 ```html
 <div class="example">
 <pre>